elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-In Elixir, we refer to this syntax as
+In Elixir, these are called
 [module attributes](https://elixir-lang.org/getting-started/module-attributes.html).
-These are useful for creating constants that we can use throughout our tests.
+They're useful for creating constants that we can use throughout our tests.
+For
-For example, we assign a map of valid player fields to the `@valid_attrs` module
+example, we assign a map of valid player fields to the `@valid_attrs` module
 attribute, and then we can use those fields in the tests below.

 Let's make some changes to our attribute data to account for the changes we've